Kathy Spindler, Ph.D.

-Kathy started her science outreach as a pen pal on science projects with elementary school children.
+Spindler started her science outreach as a pen pal on science projects with elementary school children.
 She developed a summer genetics research program for visiting college students at UGA (SUNFIG).
 She currently is a member of the University of Michigan’s ADVANCE advisory board.
-ADVANCE began as an “NSF-funded project promoting institutional transformation with respect to women faculty in science and engineering fields,” and at Michigan it now has an expanded mission to promote diversity among faculty in all fields.
-Kathy served for five years on ADVANCE’s STRIDE committee, participating in workshops both at Michigan and around the country discussing practices to maximize the likelihood that diverse candidates will be identified, recruited, and promoted in the academy.
+ADVANCE began as an “NSF-funded project promoting institutional transformation with respect to women faculty in science and engineering fields,” and, at Michigan, it now has an expanded mission to promote diversity among faculty in all fields.
+Spindler served for 5 years on ADVANCE’s STRIDE committee, participating in workshops both at Michigan and around the country discussing practices to maximize the likelihood that diverse candidates will be identified, recruited and promoted in the academy.

-Kathy first appeared as a guest on TWiV on episode #158 in November 2011, “Wolverines go viral,” although earlier she had sent comments, suggestions of guests (especially women!), pick of the week suggestions to Rich, and even a photo that was used for an episode (#127, cold chain).
-After several return visits to TWiV, in August 2012 Kathy was invited to be a regular participant.
-She recommends TWiV to relatives, friends, and strangers as an easy way to hook them on virology; her modest (!) mission is to propagate knowledge of science to everyone.
-Kathy is happy to participate directly in spreading this knowledge virally through TWiV.
+Spindler first appeared as a guest on This Week in Virology on episode #158 in November 2011, “Wolverines go viral.”
+After several return visits to TWiV, Spindler was invited to be a regular participant.
+She recommends TWiV to relatives, friends, and strangers as an easy way to hook them on virology.
+She is happy to participate directly in spreading this knowledge virally through TWiV.